 Be true to yourself

 You should never bend to meet people’s expectations.
-Be who you are no matter what people say, and don’t be afraid to be honest about who you are and show people.
+Be who you are no matter what people say, and don’t be afraid to be honest about who you are; and don’t be afraid to show people with your actions.

 Support the cause